Julietarellanoo/colombian_leaders_murders/README.md

 ## Challenges
-* The initial objective of developping the webmapping process from the beginning to the end encountered obstacles because of difficulties in the administration of my personnal time, my learning curve which is a bit slow, and the apparition of new learning challenges with the beginning of my internship.
+* The initial objective of developping the webmapping process from beginning to end encountered obstacles because of difficulties in the administration of my personnal time, my learning curve which is a bit slow, and the apparition of new learning challenges with the beginning of my internship.
 However, the discovery of developpers' tools (kepler), allowed me to realize a 3D web cartography of an important latinoamerican social phenomenon.

-## Recommendations for improve
+## Recommendations for further improvement
-* Implementation the automatic test for debugging in leaders.py
+* Implementation of the automatic test for debugging in leaders.py
-* More custumer options using deck.gl instead of kepler toolbox
+* Inclusion of more user options using deck.gl instead of kepler toolbox
 * Implementation of Real-time data analysis